KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

   - Implemented VUID checks must be accompanied by relevant tests
   - Validation source code should be in a separate commit from the tests, unless there are interdependencies.
 The repo should compile and pass all tests after each commit.
-* Please base your fixes on the master branch.
+* Please base your fixes on the `main` branch.
 SDK branches are generally not updated except for critical fixes needed to repair an SDK release.
 * The resulting Pull Request will be assigned to a repository maintainer.
 It is the maintainer's responsibility to ensure the Pull Request passes the Google/LunarG internal CI processes.
 Once the Pull Request has been approved and is passing internal CI, a repository maintainer will merge the PR.